 You can typically borrow up to 85% of the equity you have in your home.
 People can use home equity loans for almost anything, but your home is used as security if you can’t pay back your loan.
 This means it could go into foreclosure if you fall behind on payments.

 Personal loans can be a good option if you need cash.
 Whether you’re trying to pay off high-interest credit card debt or stay up to date on bills, you can use personal loans for many things.
 As with any financial decision, though, you’ll want to shop around and consider your decision carefully.

-Unsecured personal loans are harder to get because they require a great credit score.
+Unsecured personal loans are harder to get because they require a strong credit score.
 Payday loans are considered personal loans, but they should be avoided since they are short-term, high-interest loans.
 If you can’t pay it back by your next payday, don’t get a payday loan.